Seednode/roulette/README.md

-      --max-files int           skip directories with file counts above this value (default 2147483647) --min-files int           skip directories with file counts below this value --no-buttons              disable first/prev/next/last buttons -p, --port int                port to listen on (default 8080) --prefix string           root path for http handlers (for reverse proxying) (default "/") --profile                 register net/http/pprof handlers
+      --max-files int           skip directories with file counts above this value (default 2147483647) --min-files int           skip directories with file counts below this value --no-buttons              disable first/prev/next/last buttons
+      --override string         filename used to indicate directory should be scanned no matter what -p, --port int                port to listen on (default 8080) --prefix string           root path for http handlers (for reverse proxying) (default "/") --profile                 register net/http/pprof handlers